Homemade Pumpkin Puree

 pumpkin puree in a white bowl

 Are you having a hard time finding canned pumpkin puree at the store?
 Or do you want to make the freshest pumpkin dish completely from scratch?

-While canned pumpkin works perfectly fine for most recipes, it’s very easy to make your own pumpkin puree from scratch.
+Making pumpkin puree from scratch is easy.
 All you have to do is roast a pumpkin, puree and enjoy in all of your favorite meals.

-Steps to Make Fresh Pumpkin Puree
+How to Make Pumpkin Puree

 1. Choose a pumpkin for baking.
 “Sugar Pumpkins” or “Pie Pumpkins” are the best type of pumpkins to make homemade puree.
 Avoid the larger carving type pumpkins which generally don’t taste as good as the smaller baking pumpkins.